thegricean/overinformativeness/README.md

 Where to put the effect?

 1. Conditional prior: we at some point put this out there as a potential explanation.
-I actually don't see anymore what we could possibly have meant with this. **confused**
+But I don't think this can work: the adjectives get their semantics--which is what determines their informativeness relative to other adjectives--on a context-by-context basis.
+So any notion of prior experience with the adjectives would have to come in somewhere else.
+Where? **confused**

 2. Brute force: have a noun-conditional adjective cost; i.e., for each adjective, hard-wire its cost (but vary it by noun). **ad hoc, unelegant, unwieldy, bad at scaling up, boring**